-- 39.(1) Subject to subsection (2), a security granted by the First Nation must be signed by a councillor designated by the Council and by either the chief administrative officer or the finance manager. - (2) A security granted by the First Nation in respect of local revenues must be signed by a councillor designated by the Council and by the tax administrator.
+- 39.(1) Subject to subsection (2), a security granted by the First Nation must be signed by a councillor designated by the Council and by either the Band Manager or the CFO. - (2) A security granted by the First Nation in respect of local revenues must be signed by a councillor designated by the Council and by the tax administrator.